Change speaker volume

 "microphoneDuckingEnabled": false

-Step 2 - Make a request to change the speaker volume
+}Step 2 - Make a request to change the speaker volume

 Use the Change Speaker Volume endpoint:

-5. Update the headers to include Content-type as key and application/json as value.
+/api/v1/audio/volume/change. - Update the headers to include

-• "increment" increments the volume by one step of 4-6 volume points (to a maximum of 100), as seen from the operating system
+"operation"a value of either"increment"or"decrement"(case sensitive).
+This is a required property.
+The code sample below is a request to increment the speaker volume.- "increment" increments the volume by one step of 4-6 volume points (to a maximum of 100), as seen from the operating system

-• "decrement" decrements the volume by one step of 4-6 volume points (to a minimum of 0), as seen from the operating system
+- "decrement" decrements the volume by one step of 4-6 volume points (to a minimum of 0), as seen from the operating system

 curl --request PUT \